rebeclem/Amitermes_termite_gut/pathoscope.md

 ### **_Mapping to Bacteria_**
 You will need the [`pathoscope_bacteria.sh`](pathoscope_bacteria.sh) file.
 This file is set up to run 33 samples.
 You can change this manually and then run `sbatch pathoscope_human.sh` or you can delete the line that says "#SBATCH --array=1-33" and run the following command.

+Note: I'm not sure that the most recent version of the NCBI database is complete, so I'm also repeating pathoscope with an older (march 2020) database.
+I'll call this one bac2.
 ```
 sbatch -a 1-$(wc -l < ../samps.txt) ../scripts/pathoscope_bacteria.sh
 ```